 Despite living in Colorado for over two decades, I’d never been skiing at Steamboat Ski Resort.
 Now living thousands of miles away on the East Coast, we thought we should rectify that and hatched a plan to spend Christmas at the Steamboat Springs Ski Resort for the best skiing in Colorado.

-Steamboat Springs isn’t like other ski resorts.
+Steamboat Springs isn’t like other ski resorts in Colorado.
 First and foremost, Steamboat Springs was a town long before there was skiing.
 Today, the 12,000 residents welcome hundreds of thousands of visitors every winter to hit the slopes.
-At just over 150 miles from Denver (a three- to four-hour drive depending on weather conditions), Steamboat is not for day skiers.
+At just over 150 miles from Denver to Steamboat Springs (a three- to four-hour drive depending on weather conditions), it is not for day skiers.
 People coming to ski Steamboat Springs need to stay over.
 We opted for a vacation rental to save money over some of the more expensive hotel options in town.
 It also gave us a chance for good home cooking.

 The Gondola Square at the base of the Mount Werner is the home base of the Steamboat Ski Resort.
 Here are ski rental shops, restaurants, bars (for that important après-ski).
-We got our lift tickets.
+We got our Steamboat lift tickets.
 I was in for a big surprise.
 Those paper lift tickets that go on the wire wicket are long gone.
 Instead, we were given a QuickTrax card (the size of a credit card).
 It goes into your jacket pocket and lets you pass quickly through turnstiles using RFID technology.
-It speeds up the ski lift the process significantly!
+As we discovered, QuickTrax speeds up the ski lift the process significantly!

-The gondola (which was the first eight-person ski gondola in the world) whisked us up to the mid-mountain lodge.
+The gondola (which was the first eight-person ski gondola in the world) whisked us up Steamboat mountain to the mid-mountain lodge.
 We pointed the skis down the hill and we were off!

 A fresh four inches of snow had fallen overnight.
 We were far from the first people to be skiing Steamboat that morning, yet there was still plenty of fresh powder for us to experience.
-After skiing on the hard ice of the East Coast, Colorado’s fluffy powder was a rare treat and made me miss Colorado skiing.
+After skiing on the hard ice of the East Coast, the fluffy powder was a rare treat and made me miss Colorado skiing.

 On our first run, we pointed the skis down the Why Not trail – the longest at Steamboat Ski Resort at over three miles.
 Three miles is a long way.
 Three miles at over 9,000 feet above sea level is a really long way.
 Heading down the trail, I felt the muscles burn and knew we’d be sore the next day.